Trees are an essential part of nature. They provide oxygen and give us shade, keeping us safe from the scorching sun.

 4. Autumn Blaze Red Maple Tree

 The Autumn Blaze Red Maple tree grows at a fast rate.
-Its height can increase by more than 24 inches per year, which means it can easily reach heights of 50 feet or more in just a few years.
+Its height can increase by more than 24 inches per year, so it can easily reach 50 feet or more in just a few years.
 The Autumn Blaze Red Maple Tree is a beautiful addition to any yard and can be used for shade and accent.

 5. Rainbow Eucalyptus Tree